mustafamirali02/portfolio-optimization/README.md

-# portfolio-optimization
+# Portfolio Optimization with Domain Knowledge

-Using portfolio optimization techniques to find an ideal allocation of resources in the stock market.
+We will use the portfolio optimization techniques highlighted in the paper, “Portfolio Cuts: A Graph-Theoretic Framework to Diversification” (arXiv:1910.05561), to find an ideal allocation of resources when investing in the stock market.